VA Online Horse Betting Guide 2023

 There is also a downside because the house works its vig into the odds.
 Essentially, you’re paying the house for taking your bet, even if you win.
 Which odds are better depends on many factors, like how confident you are that your horse will win.

 One of the great things about betting on a horse racing site is the availability of bonuses.
-Because competitors are a button press away, sites have to do everything they can to keep you happy and loyal to them.
+Because competitors are a click away, sites have to do everything they can to keep you happy and loyal to them.

-As a result, you can realize free money and benefits through horse sites all the time.
-Sites run promotions constantly, and they vary their focus so as to appeal to everyone, at least, part of the time.
+As a result, you can realize many bonuses through horse sites.
+These sites run promotions constantly, and they vary their focus to try to appeal to everyone at least part of the time.

-There is likely no better horse racing site in Virginia (or anywhere else) than TVG.
-So, fittingly, we are going to use examples from TVG to detail all the types of promotions that you may encounter.
+There is likely no better horse racing site in Virginia (or anywhere else) than FanDuel Racing.
+So we will use examples from FanDuel to detail all the types of promotions that you may encounter.

-Free bets are exactly what they sound like.
+Bonus bets are a good way to get started with online betting.
 The site will award you a voucher that is good for a bet up to a certain dollar amount.
 Depending on the offer, the site might limit the bet in some way, but there is no reason not to accept one of these offers.

-Typically, free bets are most likely to be found as an enticement for new players.
-True to form, TVG offers new accounts a $200 free bet on their first single horse win bet.
+Typically, bonus bets are most likely to be found as an enticement for new players.
+True to form, FanDuel offers new accounts a $20 No Sweat Bet on their first single horse win bet.

 Another type of bonus that you’re likely to encounter will relate to your deposit in some way.
 In many cases, the site will pledge to match all or a portion of your deposit amount and place it into your account.
 You will usually have to wager through the bonus money at least once to release it (which is known as playthrough), but it’s a great way to add to your bankroll.

 You may also find sites that will kick back a portion of your deposit to you if you deposit on certain dates.
-For instance, TVG has pledged to return deposit fees to players if they can make a transfer during a particular timeframe.
+For instance, a site may pledge to return deposit fees to players if they can make a transfer during a particular timeframe.

 Although these types of bonuses can come with strings attached, such as the aforementioned playthrough requirement and time limits to redeem, deposit bonuses can be an easy way to pump up the bottom line on your account.
 If you think that you can satisfy the terms of the offer, make sure to claim it.